Gloria Orwoba

-Gloria Orwoba (born 25 May 1986) is a Kenyan politician who has served as a nominated Senator representing women in the Senate of Kenya since 2022.
-In 2023, she received international press attention when an apparent blood stain on her trousers caused by menstruation prompted the Senate President to ask her to leave the chamber.
+Gloria Orwoba (born 25 May 1986) is a former Kenyan UDA politician who has served as a nominated Senator representing women in the Senate of Kenya since 2022.

-Early life and Education
+Early life and education

 Orwoba and her three sisters were born and raised in Nairobi by a single father originally from Kisii County.
 Her father was a civil servant and raised his children near the Yaya Centre in the Hurlingham neighbourhood.
-She attended St. George's Girls' Secondary School in Kilimani before gaining a diploma in architecture from the University of Nairobi, first degree in Social Work and currently pursuing a second degree in Leadership and management.
+She attended St. George's Girls' Secondary School in Kilimani before gaining a diploma in architecture from the University of Nairobi; she subsequently obtained a degree in social work and is currently pursuing a degree in leadership and management.
 In 2015, she moved to Sweden with her family, and subsequently managed a Facebook data centre in Denmark.

 Political career

 In 2017, Orwoba briefly returned to Kenya in order to run for the Kisii County Executive for the Youth; she was ultimately unsuccessful.
 In 2019, she moved back to Kenya permanently and stated her intention to run as the United Democratic Alliance (UDA) candidate for the Bobasi constituency in Kisii County.
 She subsequently lost the primary to a male candidate whom she accused of corruption.

-Orwoba worked as a community worker and initiated the Uji Ya Glo Nutrition programme, which provided a cup of porridge and two slices of bread each school day at thirteen primary schools within Bobasi.
-As a member of the UDA, she has been an outspoken supporter of William Ruto, the party's candidate in the 2022 Kenyan general election, praising his focus on inclusion and empowerment for all groups within Kenya; she supported his ultimately successful presidential campaign.
+Orwoba worked as a community worker and initiated the Uji Ya Glo Nutrition programme, which provided a cup of porridge and two slices of bread each school day at thirteen primary schools within the Bobasi constituency.
+As a member of the UDA, she has been an outspoken supporter of William Ruto, the party's candidate in the 2022 Kenyan general election, praising his focus on inclusion and empowerment for all groups within Kenya; she publicly supported his ultimately successful presidential campaign.

 Orwoba was chosen to be a nominated Senator in 2022 representing women, in accordance with the Senate having additional Senators representing women, young people, and people with disabilities.
-As Senator, Orwoba has become an advocate for the rights of women, and has called on the Kenyan government to do more to respond to the issue of period poverty in the country.
-She has blamed patriarchal power systems in Kenya and a lack of knowledge around men regarding menstruation as exacerbating the issue, citing the fact that condoms are available for free in the country while tampons are often expensive.
-She has cited the 2019 death of Jackline Chepngeno, a 14-year-old girl from Kabiangek in Bomet County who committed suicide after being period shamed by a teacher, as making her an activist around period poverty and addressing the taboo around menstruation.
+As Senator, Orwoba has become an advocate for the rights of women, and has called on the government to do more to respond to the issue of period poverty in Kenya.
+She has blamed patriarchal power systems in Kenya and a lack of knowledge among men about menstruation as exacerbating the issue of period poverty, citing the fact that condoms are available for free in the country while tampons are often expensive as evidence of this.
+She has cited the 2019 death of Jackline Chepngeno, a 14-year-old girl from Kabiangek in Bomet County who died of suicide after being period shamed by a teacher, as making her a period poverty activist and making her want to address the taboo around menstruation.
 In 2023, she tabled a motion calling on the Ministry of Public Service, Gender and Affirmative Action to provide free sanitary products for all schools in Kenya.
 In addition, she has also requested that all schools be equipped with the correct equipment to dispose of feminine hygiene products.